danielrbenjamin/pluely/README.md

 **Instant Startup:**

-Pluely launches in under 100 milliseconds.
+FRIDAY launches in under 100 milliseconds.
 There's no splash screen, no loading spinner, and no waiting.
 Click the icon and it's ready to use immediately.
 This instant startup makes it perfect for quick queries and impromptu assistance.

 **Native Performance:**

-Built on Tauri, Pluely runs as a native application using your system's webview.
+Built on Tauri, FRIDAY runs as a native application using your system's webview.
 There's no embedded Chromium, no browser overhead, and no unnecessary resource consumption.
 It uses 50% less RAM compared to Electron apps and has minimal CPU impact even during active use.

 **Efficient Resource Usage:**